 Lighting & Flow Requirements

-Spaghetti Leather Corals require a moderate level of water flow and a low to moderate level of lighting.
+Spaghetti Leather Corals require a medium to high lighting level along with medium to strong water movement.
 Lighting can be Power compacts, T5's, LED's or even Metal Halides.
 All lighting can grow Leather Corals as long as the proper level of light is provided.
-If a Par meter is available the appropriate lighting level is anywhere from a Par 100 all the way to a Par 250.
-Which is a wide range of acceptability.
-For lighting spectrum use between a 14-20K color spectrum for your bulbs for best coral coloration.
+For lighting a coral tank, a 14-20K color spectrum for your bulbs is best for coloration.

-First allow two weeks time for the Aquacultured Neon Green Spaghetti Leather Coral to adjust itself to its new reef aquarium.
-If desired you can mount your leather coral using a gel supper glue or a marine aquarium epoxy putty (which is the same as plumbers epoxy putty found in hardware stores).
-When deciding placement only consider a location providing moderate water current and low to moderate lighting level.
-Also be certain to leave enough room around your corals that they have room for growth without infringing on another corals growing room or lighting.
+Allow approximately two weeks time for the Spaghetti Leather Coral to adjust itself to its new reef aquarium before permanently securing down your coral.
+Your coral will expand during this period.
+When deciding placement consider its water flow and lighting needs.
+Also be certain to leave enough room around your coral that they have plenty of room for growth without infringing on another corals growing room or blocking their lighting.

 Diet and Feeding